Dizzion/LoginGUILesson/README.md

 ---
 ## Global Variables
-In javascript we would just declare these at the top of the file but in Java they need to live inside out class so that they can be used in it or accessed from outside the class through it.
+In javascript we would just declare these at the top of the file but in Java they need to live inside the class so that they can be used in it or accessed from outside the class through it.

 ### Private Variables
 Private variables are hidden from reference and can not be accessed by outside sources as opposed to public.